Chartered Institute of Logistics and Transport in the UK: Vice-Presidents

 The Institute's Vice-Presidents include parliamentarians, policy officials, academics and leaders from the public transport, freight and supply chain sectors.

 Chair

 The CILT Chair actively engages with members and helps develop CILT, to ensure all members are represented at both board and executive level.
 The chair has ultimate governance responsibility for the Institute and is elected for a maximum of four years.
-The current Chair is Alan Jones.
-The immediate past Chairman is Professor Richard Wilding OBE FCILT.
+The current Chair is Vikram Singla FCILT, a senior executive with Oracle.

 Chief Executive

-Kevin Richardson FCILT is the institute's chief executive.
-He joined in 2015 from XPO Logistics, where he held the role of European Development Director.
-Richardson is responsible for the day-to-day management of CILT, meeting regularly with politicians and business leaders.
+Paul Adams was appointed as CEO of the Institute in December 2023, having previously been National Director/COO for the Institute of Directors (IoD).
+As CEO, Adams is responsible for the day-to-day management of CILT, meeting regularly with politicians and business leaders.
+Adams was preceded in the role by Sharon Kindleysides from 2022 to 2023 and Kevin Richardson from 2015 to 2022.

 Membership and chartered membership

 Individual membership

 Membership at entry level is available to all that have an interest in the profession.
 For higher grades, each application is assessed.
 The Institute offers five grades of membership: the non-assessed grades are affiliate and student, whilst the assessed grades include Member, Chartered Member and Chartered Fellow.